inariksit/inariksit.github.io/_posts/2018-08-28-gf-gotchas.markdown

 ### Run-time string operations

 Look at the functions' type signatures.
-If the function takes an argument, we're only allowed to use run-time string operations on them.
+If the `fun` takes an argument, that's a run-time argument.

 ```haskell
 fun